ImperialCollegeLondon/grad_school_software_engineering_course/_episodes/l1-05-abstractions.md

 > The dough is composed of 250g of flour, 125g of butter and one egg yolk.
 It
 > should be blind-baked at 180°C until golden brown.
 >
-> The preparations consists of 200g of Nutella, 3 large spoonfuls of crème
+> The preparation consists of 200g of Nutella, 3 large spoonfuls of crème
 > fraîche, 2 egg yolks and 20g of butter.
 >
 > Add the Nutella and the butter to a pot where you have previously mixed the